maximumGain/basic-probability/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Example:
-Jointly distributed random variables X and Y are defined with a joint probability distribution pXY(x,y) = Pr(X = x, Y = y).
-Then the marginal distribution pX(x) and pY(y) can be computed by:
+Jointly distributed random variables X and Y are defined with a joint probability distribution pXY(x,y) = Pr(X = x, Y = y), then the marginal distribution pX(x) and pY(y) can be computed by:

 [px,py] = probabilityTool.marginalize(pxy)          %pxy is the joint probability distribution pXY(x,y)

 or